Published: March 5th, 2012 at 6:31 pm ET

 - NYTimes flashback: Broken pieces of nuclear fuel rods found outside Reactor No. 2, says nuke executive -- Covered up by bulldozers February 25, 2012

-- Watch BBC Clip: US video suggests flakes of nuclear fuel were scattered around Fukushima reactors -- Secret plans to evacuate citizens from Japan (VIDEO) February 24, 2012
+- PBS: "U.S. surveillance now suggested that there were flakes of deadly radioactive fuel scattered around the reactors" at Fukushima plant -- U.S. made secret plans to evacuate all citizens from Japan (VIDEO) February 24, 2012

 - Mag: Curium and plutonium outside Fukushima plant indicate nuclear explosion at Reactor No. 3 -- Broken spent nuclear fuel rods may have been scattered December 17, 2011